OpenRailAssociation/osrd-website/content/docs/reference/design-docs/stdcm/pathfinding_module/standard_allowance.en.md

 1. We define points at which the time is fixed, initialized at first with the time of each train stop.
 This is an input of the simulation and indirectly calls the standard allowance.
+2. We run a full simulation over the entire path with conflict detection
-2. If there are conflict, we try to remove the first one.
+3. If there are conflicts, we try to remove the first one.
-3. We add a fixed time point *at the location where that conflict happened*.
+4. We add a fixed time point *at the location where that conflict happened*.
 We use the time considered during the exploration (with linear scaling) as reference time.
-4. This process is repeated iteratively until no conflict is found.
+5. This process is repeated iteratively until no conflict is found.

+This is the general idea.
+In practice, we need some workarounds to avoid some issues.
+These include:

+* Adding a fixed time point at the end location of engineering allowances (when not part of a different engineering allowance)
+* Distributing engineering allowance times linearly over the engineering allowance distance
+* When we fail to find a valid solution, we fall back from MARECO to "linear" allowance distribution
+* When we still fail to find a valid solution, we increase the train traction.
+  This lets us find a close solution.

+When we fail to find a solution despite all this, an error is thrown and needs to be investigated.
+It can be difficult to identify what went wrong though, it can come from any difference and mismatch between the search and this final post-processing simulation.